replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/01-specifying-the-cluster/assignment.md

 You're not limited to only one Helm chart as part of your application.
 Including multiple `HelmChart` objects let's the Admin Console know it has to install multiple Helm charts.
-For Slackernews, we have only a single chart.
+For SlackerNews, we have only a single chart.

 ### Including the Embedded Cluster

 We showed a simple Embedded Cluster configuration earlier in the lab.
-Let's use that basic configuration for Slackernews.
+Let's use that basic configuration for SlackerNews.
 Create another file in the `release` folder named `embedded-cluster.yaml` and copy the contents of the configuration into it.